 Don't judge a food by name alone.
-While the digestive biscuit originated in the early 19th century as a food to aid in digestion, the modern-day version may not be as effective.
-The digestive biscuit is a source of whole grains and fiber, but you may be better off eating it as a treat rather than as a regular part of your diet.
+While digestive biscuits originated in the early 19th century as a food to aid in digestion, the modern-day version may not be as effective.
+Digestive biscuits, also called digestive cookies, can be a source of whole grains and fiber, but you'll need to read nutrition labels to be sure you're getting the healthiest version possible rather than just a sugary treat.

-- U.S. Food and Drug Administration: Sodium in Your Diet: Using the Nutrition Facts Label to Reduce Your Intake
+- U.S. Food and Drug Administration: "Sodium in Your Diet: Using the Nutrition Facts Label to Reduce Your Intake"